Va1bhav512/weather_app_flutter/README.md

 Search for the place you like and then click it for the home page to be updated accordingly.
 The home page shows current place, its temperature, a map of the location, and some more details.
 The icons update based on what the weather at the place is (E.g. whether its raining or not)
 The map is scrollable and updated based on the current searched location.
-The map can be reset using the button on the map.
 The floating button can be used to sign out of the app if the user so desires.

 ## Development